 The advantage of a barbed wire gate is the distance they can cover.
 Openings of up to 30′ wide can be covered by one gate.

 Many factors influence the type of cattle fence that will work best for your personal situation.
-The size of the area being fenced is the biggest factor.
-As a result, effecting the overall cost of the project.
+The size of the area is the biggest factor when choosing a fence type.
+As a result, effecting the overall upfront cost of the project.

 You should choose the style and design that fits your needs the best.
-Providing a safe and secure enclosure for your cattle is the number one priority.
+Providing a safe and secure enclosure is the number one priority.